Textualize/textual/docs/guide/command_palette.md

 You can also associate commands with a screen by adding a `COMMAND_SOURCES` class var to your Screen class.

-This is useful for commands that only make sense when a give screen is active.
+This is useful for commands that only make sense when a given screen is active.

 ## Disabling the command palette